- FindLaw /

 You can contact the local election official’s office to confirm available accommodations for voters with disabilities.

+Thanks to Oregon’s vote-by-mail system, the electioneering and voter intimidation that plague other states are not issues here.
 The state of Oregon cares about the integrity of its elections.
 They want to know if citizens observe anything that can threaten that integrity.
+If you learn of anything that might impact an election, you should report it.

 An Oregon Civil Rights Lawyer Can Help

 Contact a civil rights lawyer in Oregon if you feel someone has violated your voting rights.
-They can help determine whether there has been a violation and pursue justice on your behalf.
+They can help determine whether a violation has occurred and pursue justice on your behalf.

 Oregon Voting Resources